Bank Rakyat Indonesia: History

-BRI was nearly unique in Indonesia in the East Asian financial crisis of 1997, in that its operations were largely unaffected.
-This was because it had very little, if any, lending in foreign currencies or to the large corporations that had been borrowing heavily overseas, as most of the other large Indonesian banks had.

-Since then BRI has been concentrating on increasing its core business and improving its risk management practices.
-As part of the reformasi (reform) process in Indonesia since 1998, the government has been steadily reducing its influence on the Bank's day-to-day operations, culminating in its IPO.
+Since then, BRI has been concentrating on increasing its core business and improving its risk management practices.
+As part of the reformasi (reform) process in Indonesia since 1998, the government has been steadily reducing its influence on the bank's day-to-day operations, culminating in its IPO.
 It is also seeking to comply with the Basel II accords, as mandated by Bank Indonesia, by 2008.

-During period of 2006–2011, its assets jumped almost 62%.
+During the period of 2006–2011, its assets jumped almost 62%.
 The bank topped the list of the nation's most profitable banks for six years, recording assets of Rp 249.56 trillion (US$28.6 billion) in 2010, up from Rp 154.72 trillion in 2006.